Frequently Asked Questions (FAQ)

 Renewals are not automatically granted.
 Interlibrary Services staff will review and send your request to the lending library.
 You will be notified if the renewal is successful or denied.

-If you request an item be delivered to a branch library or if you are a distance user (>50 miles from East Lansing), borrowed materials are checked out to your account before being sent to the branch or your delivery destination and will remain on your account until the item is returned and received by the Library.
+If you request an item be delivered to a branch library, on-campus office or distance delivery, borrowed materials are checked out to your account before being sent to the branch or your delivery destination and will remain on your account until the item is returned and received by the library.